 Microsoft’s services are similar to the Google Search Console, providing the same information for Bing.
 A good SEO strategy won’t ignore Google’s largest competitor.

-Other competing search engines are appearing as well, some with their own analytic services.
+Other competing search engines are appearing as well, some with their own analytic webmaster resources.
 It might seem like a lot of work to optimize your site for two complex and sophisticated search platforms, but it’s best to cast your net as wide as possible.
 However, if you only have time to focus on one search platform, start with Google.

 Web Application Design and Development program students learn to edit HTML code using plain text editors, the basics of HTTP(S), FTP protocols, and troubleshooting techniques.

-Career Services at Hunter Business School
+Career Services at Hunter Business School in Long Island

 Hunter Business School Career Services staff members help students jumpstart stimulating and gratifying careers in the web design field by helping the prospective employee make the transition to the workplace as quickly and easily as possible.